Developing social skills

 - Don’t overreact if they’re being left out or behaving in a socially inappropriate way.

-Talk to your care team if need support support helping a child in your care with their social skills.
+Talk to your care team if you need support helping a child in your care with their social skills.